Tomás Llorens

-Tomás Llorens i Serra (born 4 October 1936 in Almassora, Valencian Community, Spain, died 10 June 2021 in Dénia, Marina Alta, Spain), was a Spanish art and architecture historian, museum director, curator, university professor, and art critic renowned for his work on art and architecture theory and aesthetics, especially regarding the 19th and early 20th centuries.
-He was director of the Institut Valencià d'Art Modern in Valencia in 1986-1988, director of the Reina Sofía Museum in Madrid in 1988-1990, and director of the Thyssen-Bornemisza Museum in Madrid in 1991-2005.
+Tomás Llorens i Serra (4 October 1936 – 10 June 2021), was a Spanish art and architecture historian, museum director, curator, university professor, and art critic renowned for his work on art and architecture theory and aesthetics, especially regarding the 19th and early 20th centuries.
+He was director of the Institut Valencià d'Art Modern in Valencia in 1986–1988, director of the Reina Sofía Museum in Madrid in 1988–1990, and director of the Thyssen-Bornemisza Museum in Madrid in 1991–2005.

 Life and career

-Llorens received a degree in law from the University of Madrid in 1958 and a degree in philosophy from the University of Valencia in 1964.
+Llorens was born in Almassora, Valencian Community.
+He received a degree in law from the University of Madrid in 1958 and a degree in philosophy from the University of Valencia in 1964.
 From 1969 to 1972 he lectured on aesthetics at the School of Architecture of Valencia.
 He was imprisoned and expelled under the Franco fascist regime in 1972.
 That same year he left Spain with his family to live in England, where he was appointed a Research Fellow at Portsmouth Polytechnic School of Architecture, at the invitation of its head of Department, Geoffrey Broadbent.
 He remained at Portsmouth as a senior lecturer until 1986.
 At Broadbent’s instigation, the school taught architectural semiotics under Llorens and his colleague Richard Bunt, resulting in various publications, notably the book they edited together, Meaning and Behaviour in the Built Environment (1980).
-While still at Portsmouth, Llorens was a visiting lecturer at the Barcelona School of Architecture (UPC) in 1977-1980, at University College London in 1977-1981, and at the Central University of Venezuela in Caracas in 1979-1980, as well as a visiting lecturer in the history of art at the University of Girona in 1996-98.
+While still at Portsmouth, Llorens was a visiting lecturer at the Barcelona School of Architecture (UPC) in 1977–1980, at University College London in 1977–1981, and at the Central University of Venezuela in Caracas in 1979–1980, as well as a visiting lecturer in the history of art at the University of Girona in 1996-98.
 Llorens was a member of the editorial board of the Barcelona-based architectural journal Arquitecturas Bis, until it closed in 1985.